 Is Your Company Sitting on a Hidden Asset of Suitable Anaerobic Digestion Biomass?

-There are many companies who possess suitable anaerobic digestion biomass, which is a hidden asset they are unaware of, and have yet to carry out even the most basic reviews of their company's product and waste streams as they exist currently.
+Many companies possess suitable anaerobic digestion biomass, which is a hidden asset they are unaware of, and have yet to carry out even the most basic reviews of their company's product and waste streams as they exist currently.

-If those companies were to re-assess what they are now very often treating in industrial effluent treatment plants, at very significant expense, could become an income stream using their own free (to them) biomass feedstock, if they were to invest in a plant to produce biogas.
+If those companies were to re-assess what they are now very often treating in industrial effluent treatment plants, at very significant expense, it could become an income stream using their own free biomass feedstock if they were to invest in a plant to produce biogas.

-To highlight the opportunities that companies which currently produce a lot of waste biomass, often called “high BOD (or COD) industrial effluent”, such as those in the food processing industry, we have produced our own video.
+To highlight the opportunities that companies that currently produce a lot of waste biomass, often called “high BOD (or COD) industrial effluent,” such as those in the food processing industry, generate, we have produced our video ourselves.

 We have embedded that video below.
-If your company is one such company treating your valuable biomass as a waste and not digesting it, we suggest that you watch the video below, and maybe after watching, you should also follow the link to our full article below this video on utilisation of suitable anaerobic digestion biomass:
+If your company is one such company that treats your valuable biomass as waste and does not digest it, we suggest that you watch the video below:

 Please tell us where we can read the report you mention, called “Biomass As Feedstock For A Bioenergy And Bioproducts Industry: The Technical Feasibility Of A Billion-Ton Annual Supply”.
 The claim of a billion plus tons of this biomass being available is remarkable.
 Just what material is this and where is it?